About This Course

 Tabor’s proven experience in developing practical skills will help you carve your own personalised academic and professional path through a variety of elective subjects.
 We have the people and programs to help you develop comprehensive professional and reflective expertise and the skills required to consider professional counselling as a career.

-The Bachelor of Applied Social Science (Counselling) seeks to equip graduates for a diverse range of roles in the human services sector.
-In addition, it provides a foundation for those wishing to pursue postgraduate qualifications in counselling leading to professional membership with PACFA (Psychotherapy and Counselling Federation of Australia) and the opportunity to work as private practitioners.
+The Bachelor of Applied Social Science (Counselling) seeks to equip graduates for a diverse range of roles in the human services sector or private counselling practice, with a strong emphasis on therapeutic competency.
+In addition, the course meets the PACFA (Psychotherapy and Counselling Federation of Australia) training standards, and on completion, graduates are eligible to apply for Provisional Membership.

 Undergraduate Certificate in Counselling